Types of Financial Reporting: VAS/IFRS Guidance and Data Automation Solutions

 Financial statements are classified based on various criteria, providing a multi-dimensional view of a business's financial situation.

-Classification of financial reports according to the content reflected (Set of main financial reports)
+Financial statements according to the reflected content (Set of main financial statements)

 • Balance Sheet: